garaujodev/garaujodev.github.io/_posts/en/2023-08-04-git-stash-a-handy-tool-for-saving-your-changes.md

 ---
 layout: post
-title: "Git Stash: A Handy Tool for Saving Your Changes"
+title: 'Git Stash: A Handy Tool for Saving Your Changes'
 date: 2023-08-04 09:00:00 -0300
 categories: git
+image: 'assets/rubocop-linter/rubocop-cover.png'
-description: "Discover how this handy tool empowers developers to save and manage their changes effortlessly, ensuring a seamless workflow without messy commits."
+description: 'Discover how this handy tool empowers developers to save and manage their changes effortlessly, ensuring a seamless workflow without messy commits.'
 ---

 Hey fellow developers! 👋